7 Things To Know Before Getting a Tummy Tuck

 Phone: (419) 534-6551

-For women and men who would like a smoother, flatter midsection, Dr. Craig Colville performs tummy tuck surgery (abdominoplasty) at his Toledo, Ohio, practice.
+For women and men who would like a smoother, flatter midsection, Dr. Craig Colville performs abdominoplasty, often called a tummy tuck, at his Toledo, Ohio, practice.
 This transformative surgery is the preferred option for removing excess skin and fat, and tightening lax abdominal muscles – characteristics that often result from pregnancy or significant weight loss.
-Tummy tuck surgery achieves results that cannot be achieved through diet and exercise alone.
+Tummy tuck surgery provides improvements that cannot be achieved through diet and exercise alone.

 Tummy tuck surgery repairs weakened or damaged muscles, removes excess skin, and reduces fat in the midsection.
 This makes it especially popular with women who have had children, because in addition to stretched skin, pregnancy often causes a separation of the abdominal muscles called diastasis recti.
 Although diastasis recti sometimes resolves on its own, many cases require surgical repair, which slims the waist and flattens the abdomen.